ibexa/documentation-developer/docs/guide/site_factory.md

     ### Define site directory

      You can adjust the place where the directory of the new site will be created.
-     By default the Location for the site driectories is defined in bundle configuration `src/bundle/Resources/config/default_settings.yaml`:
+     By default the Location for the site directories is defined in bundle configuration `src/bundle/Resources/config/default_settings.yaml`:

      ``` yaml
      parameters: